FTLam11/fronk-tolks/README.md

 ## Ruby Class Definitions

 Learn about Ruby classes via tests.
-A couple caveats:
+A couple matters to note:

 * Production code is all inlined for the sake of convenience and to encourage reading through it